How to write a post interview thank you letter

 Advanced

-Thank you so much for meeting with me today.
-I really enjoyed learning more about your business trajectory at [Name of company] [something the interviewer shared about the company] and where you see the company going in the next couple of years.
+Thank you for meeting with me today.
+I enjoyed learning more about [Company Name] and its future direction, as well as where you see the company heading in the next couple of years.

-I can tell [Name of company] is a special place to work, and I would be thrilled to join such an innovative, hardworking, and passionate team of individuals.
-Please let me know if there is anything else I can provide to make your hiring decision easier.
+I can tell [Company Name] is a special place to work, and I would be thrilled to join such an innovative and passionate team.
+Please let me know if I can provide any more information to help with your decision.

 Sources: Zety, The Muse